 Advantages of Having a Demat Account to Invest in Mutual Funds

-Some investors continue to choose demat-based mutual fund holdings, raising the recurring question: Do I need demat account for mutual funds if I already invest in shares and ETFs?
-The advantages relate mainly to centralisation and convenience including the following:
+Some investors continue to choose demat-based mutual fund holdings, raising the recurring question: Do I need a demat account for mutual funds if I already invest in shares and ETFs?
+The main benefits are related to convenience and managing investments in one place:

 -

 Centralised portfolio view: A demat account enables investors to see equities, ETFs, certain debt instruments, and eligible mutual fund schemes all from a single login.
-This can make it easier to monitor asset class allocation and analyse overall market-linked exposure.
+This helps investors track their overall investment allocation more easily.

 -